thegetty/quire-docs/content/community/forum.md

 Basic Forum Rules (**From Arches**)

-- Please keep posts to topics related to the Arches platform, or of particular interest to the Arches community.
+- Please keep posts to topics related to Quire or relevant to the interest of the community

 - No advertising or spamming.

 - No attacks on other posters.

 - No attacks on other people.

-- No reproduction of personal communication (without prior consent).

-- All participants are required to declare their interests up front when participating in discussions directly affecting them or their company.

 Please see our [Quire Code of Conduct](https://quire/getty.edu/community/code-of-conduct) for more information regarding appropriate behavior, as well as our anti-harrassment policy.